xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Whether to use local timestamp instead of the original timestamp for the ingested syslog messages at the corresponding -syslog.listenAddr.udp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#log-timestamps
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
+  -syslog.useLocalTimestamp.unix array
+        Whether to use local timestamp instead of the original timestamp for the ingested syslog messages at the corresponding -syslog.listenAddr.unix.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#log-timestamps
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
   -syslog.useRemoteIP.tcp array
         Whether to add remote ip address as 'remote_ip' log field for syslog messages ingested via the corresponding -syslog.listenAddr.tcp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#capturing-remote-ip-address
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
   -syslog.useRemoteIP.udp array
         Whether to add remote ip address as 'remote_ip' log field for syslog messages ingested via the corresponding -syslog.listenAddr.udp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#capturing-remote-ip-address
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
+  -syslog.useRemoteIP.unix array
+        Whether to add remote ip address as 'remote_ip' log field for syslog messages ingested via the corresponding -syslog.listenAddr.unix.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#capturing-remote-ip-address
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
   -tls array